 To cut an already too long story short, the 45 minute journey from school to the highway took us four hours.
 The snow line was far lower than anyone expected.
 We crossed the border into Spain at midnight, 1.00 local time, were in the bar by quarter past, and still didn't make it to closing.
 By the time that we had panic drank ourselves silly on empty stomachs, we had to go home just as the real party was starting.

 Our trip to Melilla followed its usual routine, and we set off on Sunday on our return journey with every nook and cranny of car loaded up with pork and booze, telling ourselves that the extra weight would act as traction to get us up the hill into Ifrane.
 The drive back was uneventful.
 That is until we reached the snowline.
 As soon as we hit snow there were cars parked at every angle along the side of the road, people taking photos of each other and their cars in the snow.
-If this wasn't annoying enough, we started to see cars making their way down the mountain with mounds of snow on the roof and blocking the windscreen and limiting the drivers view of the chaos on the road.
+If this wasn't annoying enough, we started to see cars making their way down the mountain with mounds of snow on the roof and bonnet, blocking the windscreen and limiting the drivers view of the chaos on the road.
 It took us a while to realize that this wasn't just due to the drivers being lazy and not clearing their windscreens, but it was in fact placed there on purpose.
-Locals drive up from the city, pull over at the first patch of snow they can find, take all the pictures they can, maybe get out a stove and make mint tea.
+Locals drive up from the city, pull over at the first patch of snow they can find, take all the pictures they can, and maybe get out a stove and make mint tea.
 Then, before departing, they make enormous snowballs and pile them on their car and take it back down the mountain with them.
 We even saw a snowman, complete with eyes, mouth and twigs for arms on someone’s bonnet.
 What they expect to do with the snow I have no idea, but judging by the mounds of it that we kept encountering on the road at the roundabouts, they didn't really think the plan through.

-How long this current batch of snow will last I don't know; it is still up over my classroom window-sill a week later.
+How long this current batch of snow will last I don't know; it is still up over my classroom windowsill a week later.
 I know one thing for sure, we are avoiding all travel on roads that we can.
 Drivers here are accident prone in the best of conditions.
-With the added hindrance of slippy roads and snow tourists it like a Demolition Derby.
+With the added hindrance of slippy roads and snow tourists it's like a Demolition Derby.
 We'll just stay up here and enjoy the spectacular views.